TheZedxD/codexTest/README.md

 When starting up or reloading schedules the player displays a short loading overlay while rebuilding the guide so the listings always match what is actually playing.

+The built-in web remote is available on the LAN after startup.
+Open the displayed URL in any browser to control playback from another device.